Architecture of London: Post-War Modernism and Brutalism (1945–1980)

+The post-war redevelopment in Inner London, The Barbican Estate (1976), is considered a seminal work of brutalist architecture.
+This development is situated in the area formerly known as Cripplegate on the northern edge of The City of London, which was devastated by bombing during The Blitz.
+The new development by Chamberlin, Powell and Bon comprised not only over 2,000 flats, contained within several new tower blocks, but a complex of arts and entertainment venues known as The Barbican Centre, including a concert hall, theatre, cinemas and a library, situated on a large public space with artificial lakes and fountains.

-The post-war period saw the appearance of the first commercial skyscrapers in London.
+The post-war period also saw the appearance of the first commercial skyscrapers in London.
 These were typically built in the corporate International Style, closely associated with the modernist pioneer Ludwig Mies van der Rohe, following the simple glass cuboid format of the epochal Seagram Building (1958).
 Examples include New Zealand House (1960), Millbank Tower (1963), St Helen's (1970) and Euston Tower (1970).
 Two high-rise office buildings built in the period were designed by the architect George Marsh: Centre Point (1966) and One Kemble Street (1968).
 Each has a distinctive façade made up of a mosaic of interlocking concrete blocks and large windows, creating an interesting blend of the International Style and Brutalism.
 They are both now Grade II listed in recognition of their architectural merit.